 If you enter the chicken yard when someone is laying an egg, it’s best not to turn your back on Cogburn, as you may receive a peck on your shoe.
 He keeps close watch on the coop.

 Here’s a video from Peep’s first week laying, before she decided to try the nesting boxes.
-Cogburn was right outside, but when he realized how close I was, he came in to assess the situation and give me the rooster eye.
+Cogburn was right outside, but when he realized how close I was, he came in to give me the rooster eye.

-I appreciate this behavior, so when someone’s laying, I either stay out of the yard or try to be inconspicuous.
-He doesn’t chase me off, but he’s much touchier when there’s a lady “setting.”
+I appreciate the protection he’s offering them, so when someone’s laying, I stay out of the yard or try to be inconspicuous.
+He won’t chase me off, but he’s touchier when there’s a lady “setting.”

 Making the Egg Call